LinkedIn for business

 Bingo.
 So keep this process in mind when posting and strategising.

 If your business mostly sells products to other businesses, then it might be worth considering advertising on LinkedIn.
-LinkedIn currently has nearly 5 million users.
+LinkedIn currently has 675 million users.
 Unlike Instagram and Facebook, this isn’t a channel where people go when they’re looking for distractions from work, it’s where they go when they’re in work-mode, ready to network, look for jobs and find solutions relevant to their business needs.
 Their whole advertising platform is set up to reach professionals when they’re in a professional mindset.
 If that’s who your brand needs to reach, then LinkedIn’s an important channel to include your marketing mix.
+Like other social networks, it isn’t a hard sell sales channel.
+Think of it more like business development where you are building value added relationships while demonstrating your credibility and desirability as a business partner.

 Types of LinkedIn ads